FrankHYB/CSE-3241-SQL/Manual.md

 - ORDERS
   - Entity for purchase of a book made by a single customer.
   - Explanation of attributes:
-   - `Id` : The identifier of this purchase, primary key for this entity, stored as `INTEGER`.
+   - `Id` : The identifier of this purchase, primary key for this table, stored as `INTEGER`.
    - `Customer_Id` : Id of the customer who made this purchase, this is a foreign key referencing the `Id` in `CUSTOMER`.
    - `Book_ISBN` : ISBN of the book purchased by the customer, this is a foreign key referencing the `ISBN` in `BOOk`.
    - `Quantity` : The quantity of the book purchased by the customer, stored as `INTEGER`.